How it's done

 Each year, properties in the City of Campbell River are assessed property taxes that help pay for city services such as recreation facilities, parks and trails, city streets and storm drain systems.
 Some property taxes are based on the assessed values, while other taxes are a flat amount for each parcel.

 What is the tax rate?
 When the annual budget is adopted by Council for the current year, Council passes a bylaw.
 This bylaw sets a levy rate for every taxable parcel of land, as defined on the BC Assessment Roll.
 This levy must be sufficient to raise revenue to pay all debts and obligations of the City falling due within the year.
-This rate applies to each $1,000 of net taxable value by property class.
+This rate applies to each $1,000 of assessed property value.
 This rate is referred to as the General Tax Levy.
-The City of Campbell River is not the only authority that taxes properties in the City.
-Seven other taxing authorities derive a portion of their annual revenue from the property base:
+The city of Campbell River is not the only authority that taxes properties in the City.
+The City also serves as the collector for other taxing bodies, such as:

 - Strathcona Regional District